River Plate #1

 Macallan Beat, Lower River Spey, Scotland

-Excerpt From: Flies For Atlantic Salmon & Steelhead (Trey Combs)
+Excerpt From: Flies For Atlantic Salmon & Steelhead, 2023

 The River Spey is the second largest watershed in Scotland (only the Tay is larger).
 Typical of many rivers in Scotland—and this says something about fly design—the upper Spey flows through lochs and slow meanders before becoming the swifter salmon beats in its middle and lower reaches.
 From Grantown to the sea, the Spey runs through pools and riffles of first-rate salmon water.